C. K. Fauver: Football player

 In 1893, Fauver was elected captain of the varsity football team after Will Merriam resigned.
 The team was coached by Everett B. Camp and finished with a 6–1 record including victories over Ohio State, Chicago and Illinois.
 Fauver helped by scoring a touchdown against Ohio State and blocking a punt against Chicago.
 Oberlin won the first 6 games but lost the last one to Case Institute of Technology by a score of 8–22.
 The team was hampered by injuries and lack of practice due to exams.
 The injuries forced Fauver to move from the line to the backfield for the game.

 Before the 1894 season Fauver brought national attention to Oberlin by being featured in Spalding Athletic Equipment Company football guide.
-The 1894 Oberlin Yeoman were again coached by John W. Heisman.
+The 1894 Oberlin Yeomen were again coached by John W. Heisman.
 Fauver once again was elected captain, but Heisman moved him from the tackle to right halfback.
 The team finished with a record of 4–3–1.
 Fauver was injured late in season in a loss to Adelbert College, also known then as Western Reserve.
 He missed the Michigan game but returned to his right half back position for a victory over Penn State University.
 This victory was short lived when Walter Camp later overruled the game officials allowing a game winning kick by Penn State.

 Fauver once again played on Oberlin varsity football team in 1895.
 The team finished with a record of 4–1–1 under former Yale University player William M. Richards.
 The record allowed it to self proclaim the team as champion of Ohio.